-This is one of a series of articles we at Morton Fraser are producing to guide finance companies through the wholesale change proposed in Scots law in relation to security over goods, intellectual property and shares, on the one hand, and invoice finance or the purchase of receivables, on the other.
-For a general introduction to what the Bill covers, see here.
-The Bill is slated to move through the Scottish Parliament this session, so, while detail may change during that passage and statutory instruments will be required before it can become effective law, it is now timely to start preparing for the new regime.
+This is one of a series of articles we at Morton Fraser are producing to guide finance companies through the wholesale change proposed in Scots law via the Moveable Transactions (Scotland) Bill which was passed by the Scottish Parliament on 4 May 2023 and is expected to be implemented in later part of 2024.
 This article is concerned with the new process for assigning debts, referred to in the Bill as "Assignation of Claims".

 Summary of the Points discussed in this Article